-Our paper also opens up paths for future research.
-Although our focus is on the impact of the tariff announcements on welfare, the methodology could just as easily be applied to other unanticipated policy announcements.
-In addition, our theory develops predictions for how cash flows can be used to understand movements in employment, sales, productivity, prices, etc. These links may help future researchers better understand the mechanisms driving our results.
+Our paper also opens new paths for future research.
+First, our research suggests that obtaining a better understanding of how trade affects TFP could lead to richer explanations of why comparative static models deliver small effects from protection while markets react much more negatively.
+Second, although our focus is on the impact of the tariff announcements on welfare, the methodology could just as easily be applied to other unanticipated policy announcements.
+In addition, our theory develops predictions for how cash flows can be used to understand movements in employment, productivity, prices, etc. These links may help future researchers better understand the mechanisms driving our results.